Current Art History Graduate Students

 • Email: rachael.reynolds@temple.edu

 • Rachael Reynolds (she/her) specializes in the history of photography and other works on paper.
-Her work focuses on the performativity of photographic processes from capture to darkroom, particularly those of photographers whose work centers on gender, nature, and mysticism in the late nineteenth and early twentieth centuries.
+Her dissertation focuses on the performativity of photographic processes from capture to darkroom through analysis of work by Anne Brigman, Nell Dorr, Tina Modotti, and Mary Beth Edelson, whose work centers on gender, nature, and magic spans the twentieth century.
+Addressing the materiality and conceptual contributions of these artists, Reynolds explores intersectional and interdisciplinary progress, subversive use of media, the materiality of light, as well as blended themes of literature, dance...

 • Read More